-So great news – you’ve got a week long holiday and you’re planning a trip to the Bay of Islands and the Coromandel Peninsula setting off from Auckland.
+So great news – you’ve got a week-long holiday and you’re planning a trip to the Bay of Islands and the Coromandel Peninsula setting off from Auckland.
 The first part of your trip is going to take you north and although there’s heaps of stuff to do once you get up to the Bay of Islands, make sure you take the time on your drive north to stop off at some of the little gems along the way – it’s a great way to break up your journey but also discover some of the great things that are not always listed in the ‘things to do’ guides.
+It’s also a good chance to get more familiar with your new rental car – you guys are going to get on like a house on fire!
 So, without further ado – let’s GO!

 - Route map with key locations

 1Auckland to Paihia (227kms – 2 hours 54 mins)

 Whether you’ve just flown in or you live in and around Auckland, the drive North up State Highway 1 offers up some great stop off points on the way so take your time and make the most of some of these little unknown beauties.
 If you’ve got the time, we also recommend taking in the sights and sounds of New Zealand’s biggest city before you make the trip north.
 You can find out some of our top tips for things to do in Auckland here.

 Long Bay Regional Park (23.8kms – 27 mins)

 Heading out of Auckland on SH1 a great little detour awaits only half an hour into your journey.
 Long Bay Regional Park located close to Browns Bay is a great place to soak up some fresh coastal air and have a stroll on the cliff top walk.
 The bay itself is great for kayaking and paddle boarding so if that floats your boat, give it a whirl.